jackcoombs/apartments/README.md

 1. Scrapes Chicago apartment data from Apartments.com
 2. Transforms and writes the data to BigQuery
 3. Powers a dashboard in Looker Studio
+4. Models the relationship between the extracted data and monthly rent, and creates a predictive model

 ## Extract